-The Project Lifesaver Program is meant for individuals that are in need of monitoring and suffer from a medical need that requires monitoring, i.e. Alzheimer’s, Autism, Dementia, and so forth.
-The client must be under the care of a physician that has documented their medical need.
+The Project Lifesaver Program is meant for individuals that have wondering tendencies do to a medical/cognitive condition and a medical diagnosis such as, Alzheimer’s, Dementia, and Autism etc. The client must be under the care of a physician that has documented their medical need.
 The client must not be able to drive or have access to a vehicle.
 The client must also have 24 hours, 7 days a week, care and are not left alone at any time.

 The client must be unable to care for him or herself and must reside with the primary caregiver.